Russia’s number-one gas producing field

-The Zapolyarnoye field is located 220 kilometers away from Novy Urengoy, in the southern Taz District, Yamal-Nenets Autonomous Area.
+The Zapolyarnoye field was discovered in 1965 in the southern part of the Taz District, 220 kilometers away from Novy Urengoy, Yamal-Nenets Autonomous Area.

 Zapolyarnoye field.
 Pictured: Viktor Belogurov, oil and gas production operator of Gazprom Dobycha Yamburg

-In 2011, Gazprom Group started to produce gas and condensate from the Valanginian (Neocomian) deposits.
+In 2011, Gazprom began producing gas and condensate from the deeper Valanginian (Neocomian) deposits.

 Valanginian deposits, Zapolyarnoye field

-In 2013, the Zapolyarnoye field reached its design capacity of 130 billion cubic meters of gas per year and became the largest field in Russia.
+In 2013, Zapolyarnoye reached its full design capacity of 130 billion cubic meters of gas per year, thus becoming Russia’s most productive field.